DKAbir111/gadget-heaven/README.md

 - **LocalStorage** for persisting cart and wishlist data across page reloads.
 - **Tailwind CSS** for utility-first CSS styling.
 - **DaisyUI** for pre-built Tailwind components (e.g., buttons, modals, form elements) to speed up UI development.
+- **Firebase Authentication** for user authentication, including email/password and Google login, as well as password recovery.
+- **Private Routes** for securing pages that require authentication.
+- **Axios** for handling HTTP requests to interact with the backend (e.g., fetching product data).
+- **Form Validation** with simple validation logic for handling user inputs and ensuring accurate form submission.

 ---